Clay Dimick

-Clay Everett Bryce Dimick (born December 7, 1994) is an American professional soccer player who currently plays for Charlotte Independence in the USL Championship.
+Clay Everett Bryce Dimick (born December 7, 1994) is an American professional soccer player who currently plays for Charlotte Independence in the USL League One.

 Career

 Dimick played college soccer at Belmont Abbey College between 2013 and 2016.

 While at college, Dimick appeared in the USL PDL for West Virginia Alliance and GPS Portland Phoenix.

 Dimick moved to Australia to appear for both Westgate Sindjelic and Geelong in 2017.

 2018 saw Dimick back in the United States with PDL side Charlotte Eagles.

-After a three-month trial with Charlotte Independence, Dimick eventually signed with the USL Championship side on June 20, 2019.
-He made his professional debut on September 7, 2019, appearing as an 83rd-minute substitute in a 3–1 loss to Tampa Bay Rowdies.
+After a three-month trial with Charlotte Independence, Dimick eventually signed with the USL Championship side on 20 June 2019.
+He made his professional debut on 7 September 2019, appearing as an 83rd-minute substitute in a 3–1 loss to Tampa Bay Rowdies.

+Dimick extended his contract with Charlotte Independence on 2 March 2022.
+Dimick missed the 2023 season due to a major surgery that saw two ruptured discs replaced with artificial replacements.
+Dimick returned to soccer in 2024, playing every minute of the season for Charlotte.
+In December 2024, he was named USL League One's Comeback Player of the Year.
+In January 2025, Dimick re-signed with Independence for the upcoming season.